lucatume/function-mocker/docs/welcome.md

-Function Mocker is a function mocking framework powered by [Patchwork][7026-0001] and [Prophecy][7026-0002] born out of my need to stub, mock and spy WordPress defined functions in unit and integration tests.
+Function Mocker is a function mocking framework powered by [Patchwork][7026-0001] and [Prophecy][7026-0002] born out of my need to stub, mock and spy functions defined by WordPress in the context of unit and integration tests.
-A lot of concepts in this opening, a code example might help.
+A lot of concepts in this opening, a code example might help understanding.

 ## A complete PHPUnit example
 Supposing I want to test the method `log` of the `Logger` class below: